 Forgiveness is a matter of the will releasing the offender.
 It is a decision not to take revenge and not to live in a state of agony.
 The need for justice keeps us in bondage wanting the offender to get what they deserve.
 However, we release the offender, so their actions no longer rob us of life.
 Jesus models this forgiveness on the cross, “Father, forgive them for they do not know what they are doing.”
 (Lk.
 23:34) Jesus did not let the evil actions of others destroy him but let the love of God subdue the evil.
 In letting go of those who offend us, we release ourselves to live in God’s peace.

 In my life as a pastor, there are ample opportunities to learn the lesson of forgiveness.
 Dr. Robert G.Tuttle Jr., a respected professor of mine, said the definition of sin is anything that separates us from God and our fellow man.
 Christianity provides the grace to forgive others.
 A daily prescription in the Lord’s prayer is “Forgive us our trespasses as we forgive those who trespass against us.”
 We all need to practice forgiveness because we are all guilty.
-When there is strife dividing people, there are always two sides to the story.
-We must take ownership of our problems, our misperceptions, and miscommunications in our relationships.
+When strife divides people, there are always two sides to the story.
+We must take ownership of our problems, misperceptions, and relationship miscommunications.
 (The Sting of being Misunderstood)